About the conference

 The solution framework that includes Smart Energy Hubs is still relatively new and there is a continuous need for the exchange of knowledge and experiences from practice surrounding the development and implementation of the solutions.
 In addition, there is a need for a better understanding of the scope of the solution framework and what can be expected in the future in terms of new solutions and applications, e.g. the use of Multi-Commodity Smart Grids to achieve the conversion of electrical energy into heat, sustainable fuels and chemical building blocks.
 This also requires new insights and developments from science.

-The Smart Energy Hubs conference is organized by Saxion University of Applied Sciences and the University of Twente, in collaboration with Oost-NL and is supported by the MOOI EIGEN and Energy Control Business Park projects.
+The Smart Energy Hubs conference is organized by Saxion University of Applied Sciences and the University of Twente, in collaboration with Oost-NL and is supported by the Energy Control Business Park projects.
 The conference is intended to meet the aforementioned information needs and aims at the exchange of scientific knowledge (by researchers) and practical experience (by professionals).
 At the conference, participants will gain new knowledge and experience about the current state of the art and participants will be updated about the latest developments (also internationally) in the field of smart energy hubs.
-It is assumed that there will be approximately 150 participants (including speakers and audience).
+It is assumed that there will be approximately 200 participants (including speakers and audience).

 Themes and design

-• cyber secure and interoperable ICT-systems and device interfaces for monitoring and control of Smart Energy Hubs,
+• Cyber secure and interoperable ICT-systems and device interfaces for monitoring and control of Smart Energy Hubs

-• multi-commodity smart grids, sector coupling and power to X.
+• Multi-commodity smart grids, sector coupling and power to X

 The main language during the conference is English, especially for speakers and visitors from abroad.
 Presentations are selected based on the degree of innovative knowledge or experience from research and practice.